elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/variable-scope-closures.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Usually, a Lexical Environment is removed from memory with all the variables after the function call finishes.
 That is because there are no references to it.
 As with any JavaScript object, it is only kept in memory while it is reachable.
 A Lexical Environment object dies when it becomes unreachable (like any other object).
 In other words, it exists while there is at least one nested function referencing it.</div><br />
-  <div><strong>Technical Response:</strong> After the function call completes, a Lexical Environment typically gets erased from memory and all variables.
-This behavior is because there are no references to it, and it is only retained in memory while it is accessible, just like any other JavaScript object.
-If a nested function gets reached after the end of a function, it contains the [[Environment]] attribute, which refers to the lexical environment.
-In such a situation, the Lexical Environment is still available even after the function gets completed, therefore, it remains alive.
+  <div><strong>Technical Response:</strong> After the function call completes, a Lexical Environment typically disappears from memory and all variables.
+This behavior occurs because there are no references to it, and it is only retained in memory while it is accessible, just like any other JavaScript object.
+If a nested function is reached after the end of a function, it contains the [[Environment]] attribute, which refers to the lexical environment.
+In such a situation, the Lexical Environment is still available even after the function completes, therefore, it remains alive.
 When a Lexical Environment object becomes inaccessible, it dies (like any other object).
 In other words, it persists as long as there is at least one nested function that refers to it.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />